-Therefore, robust and secure yet flexible systems of genomic data management that enables informed consent and reconsenting is crucial to maintain participants' trust and data sovereignty.
+As we move closer to the mainstreaming of genomics in the Australian healthcare setting, there is a need for a solution which offers robust and secure yet flexible systems of genomic data management, one that enables informed consent and reconsenting to align with participants' updated informed choice and maintain trust in healthcare and data sovereignty.
+Such a model would be critical in promoting informed health choices for the general public.
 The key challenge of developing such robust systems lies in the balancing of data protection and ethical practices with the need for efficiency and access across research, clinical, and population health contexts.

 The DC model puts participants at the centre of the decision-making by facilitating dynamic two-way communication between researchers/clinicians and the participants.
 This DC approach emphasises engagement and participant control, leveraging digital systems for efficiency while ensuring data security.

-- Interoperability: GeneGuardian aims to seamlessly integrate with existing and future healthcare systems by leveraging HL7 FHIR standards for its internal data model.
-While research systems currently use different standards (e.g., OMOP), GeneGuardian anticipates future convergence towards healthcare standards and aims to bridge these gaps.
+4. Interoperability: GeneGuardian aims to seamlessly integrate with existing and future healthcare systems by leveraging HL7 FHIR standards for its internal data model.
+While research systems currently use different standards (e.g., OMOP), ConsentGuardian anticipates future convergence towards healthcare standards and aims to bridge these gaps.

 "Genomic data represents the most private information about the past, present, and future of an individual"